 When using the financial projections template assumptions are made regarding the inventory days, accounts receivable days, and the accounts payable days.
 Setting the value of each automatically adjusts the cash conversion cycle for the projection.

-Use the assumptions from your financial projection template to calculate the cash conversion cycle.
+Use the assumptions from your financial projection template to calculate the cash cycle.
 In order to correctly determine the need to borrow additional funds to finance working capital requirements, the cash cycle should be adjusted in order to bring it into line with standards in your industry.

 About the Author